The best skincare products for getting rid of acne once and for all

 Many moisturisers on the market will be too heavy for acne-prone skin and full of stuff that clog your pores and make your breakouts worse.
 This moisturiser, from acne experts Face Theory, however, has been specifically designed for oily skin.

 In particular, this moisturiser for acne-prone skin contains niacinamide to reduce pore size and salicylic acid to remove dead skin cells.

-The salicylic acid helps regenerate your skin cells and resurface your skin to leave it softer and brighter.
-It has chamomile to soothe your irritated skin; aloe vera; and green tea extracts in its ingredients.
+Salicylic acid helps regenerate your skin cells and resurface your skin to leave it softer and brighter.
+It has chamomile to soothe irritated skin; aloe vera; and green tea extracts in its ingredients.
 Although it only comes in a small tube you won’t need to use it much each time and it should last you a while.
 Relatively, it’s not too pricey either.

 Buy now from Face Theory